lukewarlow/CSharpConsoleMenu/README.md

 # CSharp Console Menu
 ![license](https://img.shields.io/hexpm/l/plug.svg)

-This library provides a way to quickly create the menu for your C# console app.
+This awesome library provides a way to quickly create the menu for your C# console app.

 ##  Overview